joshbegley/nyt-latest/README.md

 `The epic hunt for a lost World War II aircraft carrier.`\
 https://nytimes.com/2020/11/08/podcasts/the-daily/lost-in-the-deep.html?searchResultPosition=2

-**Seymour Topping, Former Times Journalist With an Enviable View of History, Dies at 98**\
+**Seymour Topping, Former Times Journalist and Eyewitness to History, Dies at 98**\
-`Mr. Topping was an estimable foreign correspondent and leader at The New York Times under the legendary executive editor A.M.
+`He was one of the most accomplished foreign correspondents of his generation and a newsroom leader under the renowned executive editor A.M.
 Rosenthal.`\
 https://nytimes.com/2020/11/08/us/seymour-topping-dead.html?searchResultPosition=3

 **Where Does Joe Biden Stand on Major Policies?**\